vedangatre/Design-Principles/README.md

 ####  ISP.cs – Interface Segregation Principle
 Small, focused interfaces.
-Clients depend only on the methods they need.
+Make each class depend only on the methods they need.

 ---

 ####  DIP.cs – Dependency Inversion Principle
 High-level modules depend on abstractions, not concrete implementations.

-Example:

-INotificationService
-EmailNotification / SMSNotification

 ---

 ##  program.cs

-Acts as the driver file:
+Acts as the driver file

-Instantiates examples
-Demonstrates runtime behavior
-Keeps console output minimal and readable

----

-##  Design Approach

-Real-world inspired logistics domain
-Concise and easy-to-review examples
-Clear separation of responsibilities
-No unnecessary complexity
-Each principle demonstrated independently

----

-##  Tech Stack

-C#
-.NET Console Application
-Object-Oriented Programming

----

-##  Estimated Review Time

-Approximately 10–15 minutes.

----

-##  Purpose

-This assignment was created to strengthen practical understanding of:

-OOD concepts
-Clean code principles
-SOLID architecture
-Writing maintainable and extensible code

----

-Author: Vedang Atre
-Project: Logistics – OOD & SOLID Assignment